Updated December 5, 2021

-Parole in Place or PIP is an immigration pathway to a green card for military family members who entered the U.S. illegally or without inspection.
+Parole in Place, or PIP, is an immigration pathway that allows undocumented family members of those who are in the U.S. Armed Forces to get a U.S. green card.
 Parole in Place is of vital importance in Los Angeles as Southern California is a home to many immigrants, active members of the military, veterans, and their families.

-At the Law Offices of Joshua L. Goldstein, P.C., our immigration lawyers are strong supporters of veterans and military service members.
+At the Goldstein Immigration Lawyers, our immigration lawyers are strong supporters of veterans and military service members.
 PIP is a strategy that we use to keep military families together.

 Can I get a green card through PIP if I entered the U.S. illegally, i.e., without inspection?